mahdiasghari86/googooly/README.md

-Only open index.html and add this site to your home screen and enjoy playing:)
+Only open deployments and the click on the link then add this site to your home screen and enjoy playing:)